 The anisotropy of sedimentary rocks can be conditioned by directional alignment of clay particles, microcracks, kerogen inclusions, low-aspect ratio pores and layering as reported by Sayers (2013).
-Chekhonin et al. (2018) showed that there is a statistically significant correlation between thermal anisotropy coefficient and Young's modulus anisotropy for organic-rich shales due to high content of organic matter and the contrast between properties of rock matrix and organic matter.
+Chekhonin et al. (2018) showed a statistically significant correlation between thermal anisotropy coefficient and Young's modulus anisotropy for organic-rich shales that is due to the high content of organic matter and the contrast between properties of the rock matrix and organic matter.
 Moreover, Kim et al. (2012) performed a set of laboratory experiments and showed for three types of anisotropic rocks (gneiss, shale, and schist) that principal axes of thermal conductivity, elastic moduli, and p-wave velocity coincide and have the same directions.
-Thus, assuming structural nature of thermal anisotropy we can conclude that the possibility for determining rock thermal conductivity accounting for thermal anisotropy from well-logging data exists.
+Thus, assuming a structural nature of thermal anisotropy we can conclude that it is in principle possible determining rock thermal conductivity accounting for thermal anisotropy from well-logging data.